First Posted February 29, 2012

 Leaders start, engage, facilitate, act, do and take the first step.

 Leaders generate processes, products, systems, relationships, openness, cultures, opportunities, or the next ones, and they adapt, form, and bring into existence what is new, needed and necessary.

 Leaders make a difference that matters by creating change.

-By this definition every person can function as a leader.
-So what does this mean for those people who are in executive and supervisory roles in traditional vertically integrated hierarchical organizational structures?
+By this definition any person can function as a leader.
+What does this mean for those people who are in executive and supervisory roles in traditional vertically integrated hierarchical organizational structures?